Brain Injury Compensation Claims

 - Sporting injuries

-We would be pleased to discuss the particular details of your individual case at a free, no-obligation consultation.
-During this consultation, we will assess the possible outcome of your claim and provide guidelines as to the realistic timescale and compensation award that you can expect.
-We will also happily answer any questions you may have about the process of making a claim and any other concerns you may have.
+If you would like to discuss the particular details of your individual case during a free, no-obligation consultation call 0800 678 1410 today.
+During this consultation, a trained legal adviser will assess the possible outcome of your claim and provide guidelines as to the realistic timescale and compensation award that you can expect.
+They will also happily answer any questions you may have about the process of making a claim and any other concerns you may have.

 How much compensation can I claim for a brain injury?